anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 - Local development
     - Use Cromwell (Java application) to run locally.
-    - Develop individual tasks on small subsets of data
+    - Develop individual tasks on small subsets of data.
-    - Transition to cloud for large scale testing / full workflow
+    - Transition to the cloud for large scale testing / full workflow.
-- Dockstore / github
+- Dockstore / GitHub

 ### Interactive Analysis

 #### Setup

-- Notebooks A, B and C describe how the workspace was set up; review at your leisure.
+- Notebooks A, B, and C describe how the workspace was set up; review at your leisure.
 This material may be useful when running on your own data.

 #### Notebook D_ManagingWorkflowOutput